Steel (John Henry Irons)

 Steel is a superhero appearing in comic books published by DC Comics.
-He is a genius engineer who built a mechanized suit of armor that mirrors Superman's powers, and initially sought to replace him after he was killed by Doomsday.
-After Superman was resurrected, he accepted Steel as an ally.
-His real name is John Henry Irons and he wields a sledgehammer—this is a reference to the mythical railroad worker John Henry.
-He has a niece named Natasha Irons who is also a superhero in a similar mechanized suit of armour.
+He is a genius engineer who builds a mechanized suit of armor that mirrors Superman's powers.
+Steel initially seeks to replace Superman, who has been killed by Doomsday.
+After Superman is resurrected, he accepts Steel as an ally.
+Steel's sledgehammer and real name of John Henry Irons are references to the mythical railroad worker John Henry.
+He has a niece named Natasha Irons who is also a superhero with similar steel armor.

-The character was portrayed by Shaquille O'Neal in the 1997 film adaptation of the same name.
-Wolé Parks portrays the character in the television series Superman & Lois.
+The character is portrayed by Shaquille O'Neal in the 1997 film adaptation of the same name and Wolé Parks in the television series Superman & Lois.
+Additionally, Michael Dorn and Zeno Robinson have voiced the character in animation.

 Publication history

 First appearing in The Adventures of Superman #500 (June 1993), he is the second character known as Steel and was created by Louise Simonson and artist Jon Bogdanove.
-Aspects of the character are clearly inspired by the African American folk hero John Henry, as well as Superman.
+Aspects of the character are inspired by the African American folk hero John Henry, as well as Superman.